LARA: Linguistic-Adaptive Retrieval-Augmentation for Multi-Turn Intent Classification: LARA: Linguistic-Adaptive Retrieval-Augmentation

-During candidate intents selection, the last query $q_n$ is first combined with each historical query in $\mathcal{C}$ to form a query combination set $\mathcal{Q}_c$ = $\{q_n, q^1_n, ..., q^{n-1}_n\}$, where $q^i_n$ means the text concatenation of $q_i$ with $q_n$ using a comma. $\mathcal{M}_c$'s inference on these combinations yields the candidate intents $\mathcal{I}_{c}$.
-The selection process is detailed in Algorithm \ref{alg:candidate_selection}.
+\textbf{Query Combination}: After receiving the context from user side, the last query $q_n$ is first combined with each historical query in conversational context $\mathcal{C}$ to form a query combination set $\mathcal{Q}_c$ = $\{q_n, q^1_n, ..., q^{n-1}_n\}$, where $q^i_n$ means the text concatenation of $q_i$ with $q_n$ using a comma.